MichaelSheinman/short-story-generator/README.md

 #### **GPT2 Model:**

 The training and validation curves for the GPT-2 model are shown below.
-We found that regardless of the amount of epochs we attempted to use, we were not able to decrease the validation loss beyond 2 epochs.
-We suspect this may due to a lack of data.
-Each story features different words and patterns from stories in the training set do not necessarily translate to strong patterns in validation set, beyond some basic level of the structure.
+We have attempted to train the model for 12 epochs.
+In the first 6 epochs, both the training loss and the validation loss have steadily decreased.
+However, after 6 epochs the validation loss started increasing which suggests that the model started overfitting.
+While training, we have saved a checkpoint for the model with the lowest total validation loss to avoid overfitting.

 <img src='images/training_validation_gpt2.png' width="40%" height="40%">